SPOT-CLOUD/frontend-challenge/README.md

 We will receive your application with an URL, you can use Vercel, Netlify, Heroku or Github/Gitlab Pages to do so.
 You must send your application before `Saturday 12 at 1AM(UTC)`

+## Sending your solution

+Follow this template when sending back your challenge proposal:

+- **Subject:** Spot Frontend Challenge
+- **Body:** Your name, Repo and live example URL

 ## Resources

 - [The Rick and Morty API](https://rickandmortyapi.com/api/character)
 - [React Documentation](https://reactjs.org/)
 - [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)